whit3rabbit/EDRSilencer/README.md

   - In **Firewall mode (`--firewall`)**, you must provide the exact process path.
   - WFP Example: EDRSilencer.exe remove 1234567890
   - Firewall Example: EDRSilencer.exe --firewall remove "C:\Windows\System32\curl.exe"
-- `remove --force <path>`: (WFP Mode Only) Force remove all WFP filters for a specific process path.
-- `removeall`: Remove all rules created by the tool.
-- `removeall --force`: (WFP Mode Only) Force remove all WFP filters, sublayer, and provider.
 - `list`: List all network rules applied by this tool.

 Options:
 - `--firewall`: Use the Windows Firewall API instead of WFP.
-- `--force`: (WFP Mode Only) Used with 'remove' or 'removeall' for aggressive cleanup.
 - `--quiet, -q`: Suppress output messages.
 - `help, -h`: Show this help message.
 ```